-Receipt of institutional financial aid requires full-time enrollment (3.5 units or more) during the fall and spring terms and a minimum UR cumulative grade point average (GPA) of 2.00 on units attempted.
-Students must also meet the SAP requirements for federal aid (see below).
-Institutional aid is generally not awarded for summer term.
-Institutional aid is available to students through their eighth term of enrollment (prorated for transfer students).
-Some institutional aid programs, such as merit scholarships, have higher academic and/or other requirements which are conveyed to recipients when they are selected for such programs.
+Institutional financial aid is available during the fall and spring terms; institutional aid is generally not awarded for summer term.
+Some institutional aid programs, such as merit and athletic scholarships, have different academic and/or other requirements than those listed below.
+Such requirements are conveyed to recipients when they are selected for such programs.